noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

 already assessed.

 .. image:: ../../shared/students/Images/PA_S_PeerAssmt.png
-   :alt: In-progress peer assessment
+   :alt: In-progress peer assessment.
    :width: 500

-You assess other students' responses by selecting options in the rubric, in the same way you assessed the sample responses in the "learn to assess responses" step.
+You assess other students' responses by selecting options in the rubric, in the same way you assessed the sample responses in the :ref:`learn to assess responses<Learn to Assess Responses>` step.
 Additionally, this step has a field below the rubric where you can provide comments about the student's responses.

 .. note:: Some assessments have an additional **Comments** field for one or more of the assessment's individual criteria.
 You can enter up to 300 characters in these fields.
 In the following image, both criteria have a **Comments** field.
 There is also a field for overall comments on the response.

     .. image:: ../../shared/students/Images/PA_CriterionAndOverallComments.png
-       :alt: Rubric with comment fields under each criterion and under overall response
+       :alt: Rubric with comment fields under each criterion and under overall response.
        :width: 600

-After you have selected options in the rubric and provided additional comments about the responses, click **Submit your assessment and move to response
+After you have selected options in the rubric and provided additional comments about the responses, select **Submit your assessment and move to response
 #<number>**.

 When you submit your assessment of the first student's responses, another set of responses opens for you.
 Assess these responses in the same way that you assessed the first student's responses, and then submit your assessment.
-You will repeat these steps until you have assessed the required number of responses.
+You repeat these steps until you have assessed the required number of responses.
 The number in the upper-right corner of the step is updated as you assess each set of responses.

 Assess Additional Peer Responses
 ********************************

 You can assess more peer responses if you want to.
 After you assess the required number of responses, the step "collapses" so that only the **Assess Peers** heading is visible.

 .. image:: ../../shared/students/Images/PA_PAHeadingCollapsed.png
    :width: 500
-   :alt: The peer assessment step with just the heading visible
+   :alt: The peer assessment step with just the heading visible.

-To assess more responses, click the **Assess Peers** heading to expand the step, then click **Continue Assessing Peers**.
+To assess more responses, select the **Assess Peers** heading to expand the step, and then select **Continue Assessing Peers**.

 .. image:: ../../shared/students/Images/PA_ContinueGrading.png
    :width: 500
-   :alt: The peer assessment step expanded so that "Continue Assessing Peers" is visible
+   :alt: The peer assessment step expanded so that "Continue Assessing Peers"
+       is visible.

 =====================
 Assess Your Response